Banff Travel Tips: 30+ Things to Know Before You Go

 Snow tubing in Banff is so much fun!
 Learn all about it in our post that shares our experience at both snow tube parks in Banff National Park.

-Celine Brewer winter hiking in Banff National Park
+Celine Brewer, owner of Travel Banff Canada, winter hiking in Banff National Park.

 Can I drive the Icefields Parkway in the winter?

-For the Icefields Parkway (starting Nov 1 to Apr 1) you need either all season M+S (mud + snow) tires or winter tires (mountain peak with snowflake).
 True winter tires with the snowflake are the best option and what most people will switch over to in the winter months here in Alberta.
+The all season M+S are designed for year round usage as well, but they will not perform as well under 7°C.

 I highly recommend you read this page from Parks Canada about the Icefields Parkway in the winter.